Disappearance of Tina Lim: Search

 Following Tina's disappearance, Tina's father, Lim Boon Kee, put up over 7,000 missing person posters.
 When he could not find Tina in Singapore, he continued his search in neighbouring Malaysia, in areas including Penang, Ipoh, Sarawak, and even the border with Thailand.
-As Lim's contact number was printed on the posters, he received a number of prank calls every day, some of the callers said that Tina had met with an accident.
+As Lim's contact number was printed on the posters, he received a number of prank calls every day, and some of the callers said that Tina had met with an accident.
 None of the callers provided any useful clues about Tina's whereabouts.

 During his search, Lim left his three younger children under the care of his wife.
 His wife had to work long hours to support the family.
 This led to disagreements and the couple divorced.

 Tina's grandfather, who she had left to visit on the day she went missing, died on 28 October 2003.
 Tina's father put a note in the newspaper obituary which read: "Tina, your grandfather who loved you very much has passed away.
 Please come and see him for the last time."
 On 1 November, the last day of the funeral wake, the family received several mysterious phone calls.
 Lim took the call, but the caller remained silent.
 Police investigations traced the phone calls to a home in Pasir Ris.
 After interviewing the family residing there, the police determined that Tina did not make the call.
 Tina's family, however, was not convinced, and believed the call came from Tina.

 After the incident at Tina's grandfather's funeral, Tina was not seen or heard from again.
 In 2010, Lim declared Tina dead in absentia with the help of a lawyer.
-As of December 2020, Tina is still missing.
+As of August 2026, Tina is still missing.